apify/crawlee/README.md

 ## Puppeteer live view

-Apify SDK enables real-time view of launched Puppeteer browser instances and their open tabs, including screenshots of the pages and snapshots of HTML.
+Apify SDK enables the real-time view of launched Puppeteer browser instances and their open tabs, including screenshots of pages and snapshots of HTML.
 This is useful for debugging your crawlers that run in headless mode.

 The live view dashboard is run on a web server that is started on a port specified by the `APIFY_CONTAINER_PORT` environment variable (typically 4321).
-To enable the live view, pass the `liveView: true` option to
+To enable live view, pass the `liveView: true` option to
 <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#module-Apify-launchPuppeteer" target="_blank"><code>Apify.launchPuppeteer()</code></a>:

 ```javascript